Coking factory: History and principle

 In the early days of the ferrous metallurgy, charcoal was used exclusively in the production of ores.
 Raw fossil coals (lignite and black coal) or uncharred wood are unsuitable for iron metallurgy, as their impurity content prevents them from reaching a temperature high enough to produce good cast iron.
 The demand for charcoal, drawn from coke ovens operating in much the same way as modern coking plants, led to massive clearings that permanently disfigured entire regions (e.g. the Ashdown Forest in England).
 It wasn't until the 18th century that the idea of purifying natural coal in coking plants was conceived.
 The new fuel soon displaced charcoal entirely, making mass production of cast iron possible, and hence the railroads.

 Heating coal in the absence of air produces coke, a particularly carbon-rich fuel that is purer and of higher quality than natural coal.
-By controlling the process, we can achieve specific performance levels in terms of the following properties:
+By controlling the process, specific performance levels can be achieved with the following properties: